Study of the Bose-Einstein correlations of same-sign pions in proton-lead collisions: Conclusions

 \section{Conclusions}

 Bose-Einstein correlations in pairs of same-sign charged pions in \pPb and \pbP collisions at LHCb are measured using a data-driven analysis method to account for effects related to the nonfemtoscopic background.
 The correlation parameters are determined in common intervals of VELO-track multiplicity.
 This measurement is the first of this type performed in the forward rapidity region at LHC energies.
-The correlation radius (the intercept parameter) increases (decreases) with the charged-particle multiplicity.
+The correlation radius increases with the charged-particle multiplicity, while the intercept parameter tends to decrease in the region of lower charged-particle multiplicity.
 This trend is consistent with observations in the central rapidity region by other experiments at the LHC~\cite{Sirunyan:2017,Adam:2015a,Aaboud:2017}.
 The measured correlation radii scale linearly with the cube root of the charged-particle multiplicity, which is compatible with predictions based on hydrodynamic models~\cite{Werner:2010,Bozek:2013}.
+The proton-lead system is investigated both in the forward and backward directions due to asymmetric beams, and hints for a potential sensitivity of the correlation parameters to the rapidity are observed.